Tomash667/carpg/doc/script.md

 * Unit@ GetMayor() - return mayor/soltys or null when not in city.
 * Unit@ GetCaptain() - return guard captain or null when not in city.
 * LevelArea@ GetArea(int index) - get level area by index.
+* int GetRandomLevel() - return random dungeon level (higher chance for lower levels) or -1 when outside location.
 * Unit@ FindQuestUnit(Quest@) - find unit with quest set.

 ### MapSettings type